 C-Reactive Protein and Heart Disease Risk

-How Is C-Reactive protein Measured?
+How Is C-Reactive Protein Measured?

-|Less than 1.0 mg/L
+|Less than 1.0 mg||Low|

-|Greater than 3.0 mg/L
+|Greater than 3.0 mg||High|

 Should I Have My C-Reactive Protein Level Tested?

-- Uncontrolled diabetes or high blood pressure.
+- If you have diabetes or high blood pressure, manage it.